 A tendency toward phosphate retention begins early in renal disease due to the reduction in the filtered phosphate load.
-Although this problem is initially mild, with hyperphosphatemia being a relatively late event, phosphate retention is intimately related to the common development of cardiovascular disease risk in chronic kidney disease (CKD), increased fibroblast growth factor (FGF)-23 levels, and secondary hyperparathyroidism (figure 1) [1-6].
-These adaptive endocrine alterations are a potential concern because high circulating levels of parathyroid hormone (PTH) play an important role in the development of renal osteodystrophy [1,2,7], and elevated circulating FGF-23 concentrations are strongly associated with increased cardiovascular mortality and renal failure [7,8].
+Although this problem is initially mild, with hyperphosphatemia being a relatively late event, phosphate retention is intimately related to the common development of cardiovascular disease risk in chronic kidney disease (CKD), increased fibroblast growth factor-23 (FGF-23) levels, and secondary hyperparathyroidism (figure 1) [1-6].
+These adaptive endocrine alterations are a potential concern because high circulating levels of parathyroid hormone (PTH) play an important role in the development of renal osteodystrophy [7,8].
 (See "Overview of chronic kidney disease-metabolic bone disease (CKD-MBD)".)

 Hyperphosphatemia alone or in combination with a high serum calcium has been associated with increased mortality in dialysis patients [13,14].
 (See "Patient survival and maintenance dialysis", section on 'Disorders of mineral metabolism'.)
 This association has also been observed in some [15-17], though not all [18,19], studies of patients with less advanced kidney disease.